 These rugs are often characterized by deep, rich colors.
 They usually have complementary, neutral colors in the border and center medallions.
 Many feature damask, paisley, or geometric patterns in the edging.
 They are often hung on the walls of a home, displaying their intricacy and beauty.

 These designs may seem stuffy to some, but a recently designers have added traditional rugs to modern spaces that would otherwise lack warmth.
 They blend well with vintage designs or make a strong statement for luxury in sparse rooms.

-Like any other rug style, there are a number of natural and synthetic materials that traditional rugs can be made from.
-Silk is often used to accentuate the luxury of a traditional rug.
-Silk traditional rugs today are a status symbol for the wealthy.
-The most common material, however, is wool because wool is durable, comfortable stain resistant, and inexpensive.
+Like any other rug style, these can be made from a number of natural and synthetic materials.
+Silk is often used to accentuate the high quality of a traditional design.The most common material is wool - it stands the test of time while staying durable, comfortable, stain resistant, and inexpensive.

 Almost (but not quite) your style?
 Try the more modernized designs in our transitional category.